Tech-Virtuoso/-Plant-Disease-Detection/README.md

 ## 🧠 Model Details
 The model architecture consists of a **CNN** built using **TensorFlow** and **Keras**.
 It has been trained to detect patterns in images that correlate with different plant diseases.

+### 📝 Model Training
+To generate the `best_model.keras` file, you need to run the Jupyter notebook **`cnn_plant_diseas.ipynb`**.
+This notebook contains all the necessary steps for preprocessing the dataset, training the Convolutional Neural Network (CNN), and saving the trained model.

+1. Open the **`cnn_plant_diseas.ipynb`** file in a Jupyter Notebook environment.
+2. Follow the steps in the notebook to preprocess the dataset and train the model.
+3. Once the training is complete, the model will be saved as `best_model.keras`, which can then be used for inference in the Gradio interface.

+---

 ## 🚀 Installation